-- 384. In the update of representative portfolios the collective investment undertakings (CIUs) reported in the list of assets were replaced, where possible, by the assets reported in the look-through templates.
+- 386. In the update of representative portfolios the collective investment undertakings (CIUs) reported in the list of assets were replaced, where possible, by the assets reported in the look-through templates.
 The replacement was possible where the look-through template was available and the reported value of the CIU and the reported value of the look-through assets matched.
-Differences up to 1% with regard to that match were accepted. - 385.
+Differences up to 1% with regard to that match were accepted. - 387.
 The look-through template provides less detailed asset information than the list of assets.
 The allocation of assets to the government or corporate portfolio was based on the following correspondence:

-Representative portfolio type Category of assets included in CIUs Government portfolio Government bonds Corporate portfolio Corporate bonds, structured notes, collateralised securities and mortgages and loans Other All other asset categories reporting currencies where treated like assets without currency information in the list of assets template.
+Representative portfolio type Category of assets included in CIUs Government portfolio Government bonds Corporate portfolio Corporate bonds, structured notes, collateralised securities and mortgages and loans Other All other asset categories

-386. The look-through template provides with regard to the currency of the assets only whether it is equal to the reporting currency of the undertaking or not.
+388. The look-through template provides with regard to the currency of the assets only whether it is equal to the reporting currency of the undertaking or not.
 In the latter case the currency different from the reporting currency is not specified.
 In case the currency of the asset was equal to the reporting currency that information was used in the calculation.
-Assets not in the
+Assets not in the reporting currencies where treated like assets without currency information in the list of assets template.

-- 387. The look-through template provides no information about the credit quality step and the sector of an asset.
-Also with regard to that information the look-through assets were treated like assets from the list of assets where credit quality step and the sector information was not filled in. - 388.
+- 389. The look-through template provides no information about the credit quality step and the sector of an asset.
+Also with regard to that information the look-through assets were treated like assets from the list of assets where credit quality step and the sector information was not filled in. - 390.
 For the duration of assets allocated to government or corporate bonds the duration of the CIU was used.

-Calculation of the weights for the government and corporate portfolios
+Calculation of the weights for the government and corporate portfolios where

-389. The calculation of the weights w{gov} and w{corp} for government and corporate bonds was done in accordance with the following formulas:
+391. The calculation of the weights w{gov} and w{corp} for government and corporate bonds was done in accordance with the following formulas:

-$$w{gov} = \frac{MV{gov}}{MV{gov} + MV{corp} + MV{other}}$$

-$$w{corp} = \frac{MV{corp}}{MV{gov} + MV{corp} + MV{other}}$$ where
+$$w{gov} = \frac{MV{gov}}{MV{gov} + MV{corp} + MV{other}}$$ $$w{corp} = \frac{MV{corp}}{MV{gov} + MV{corp} + MV{other}}$$